david19990531/EECS4415_Project_2/README.md

 The original file provided by Kaggle ([*yelp_academic_dataset_business.json*](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/3?select=yelp_academic_dataset_business.json)) will be used for evaluation.

 ## Q2.
 Distributed Computation of Frequencies (25%)
 In this question, your task is to write two Python scripts (***q2mapper.py*** and ***q2reducer.py***) that implement a MapReduce algorithm for computing frequencies.
 For a given collection of Yelp user data ([*yelp_academic_dataset_user.json*](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/3?select=yelp_academic_dataset_user.json)), the algorithm computes the percent proportion of Yelp accounts created in each month (irrespective of the year).
-For example, the input dataset contains four users who joined Yelp on 2010-01-01, 2011-02-01, 2018-03-01, 2018-04-01, respectively.
+For example, the input dataset contains four users who joined Yelp on 2010-01-01, 2011-02-01, 2018-03-01, and 2018-04-01, respectively.
 In this case, the percent proportions should be 25% for January, 25% for February, 25% for March, 25% for April, and 0% for the other months.
 The output of the MapReduce job should be one line per pair of values separated by **a tab character** (\t) as follows:
 ```
 month(integer)	proportion%
 ```